Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

+The circular genome viewer can be used to visually compare multiple related strains.
+When tracks from multiple strains are included, an additional highlighting option colors genes that have orthologs between the selected organisms (See \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~27).
+In addition, a highlight that is applied to genes in one track can also be simultaneously applied to the orthologs of those genes in other tracks.

-\Ssection{Sequence-Based Query and Visualization Tools} \blue{The following tools support query and visualization of sequence data from a Pathway Tools web server:}
+\Ssection{Sequence-Based Query and Visualization Tools} The following tools support query and visualization of sequence data from a Pathway Tools web server:

-\bitem \item \blue{Nucleotide Sequence Viewer: Gene pages include links to view or download the nucleotide or RNA/protein sequence for the gene.
+\bitem \item Nucleotide Sequence Viewer: Gene pages include links to view or download the nucleotide or RNA/protein sequence for the gene.
 When viewing the nucleotide sequence, an option is provided to include an additional upstream and/or downstream flanking region of any desired length.
 This option makes it easy to, for example, view the sequence of a regulatory region surrounding a gene of interest.
-Alternatively, the user can enter specific start and end coordinates and the desired strand to view the sequence of any arbitrary portion of the chromosome.}
+Alternatively, the user can enter specific start and end coordinates and the desired strand to view the sequence of any arbitrary portion of the chromosome.

-\item \blue{BLAST Search: Users can use BLAST to search for all sequences within a single specified genome that match a query sequence.}
+\item BLAST Search: Users can use BLAST to search for all sequences within either a single specified genome, \blue{a selected set of genomes,} or against all BioCyc PGDBs that match a query sequence.

-\item \blue{Sequence Pattern Search (PatMatch): The PatMatch facility enables searching within a single genome for all occurrences of a specified short nucleotide or peptide sequence (less than about 20 residues), with the ability to specify degenerate positions.
+\item Sequence Pattern Search (PatMatch): The PatMatch facility enables searching within a single genome for all occurrences of a specified short nucleotide or peptide sequence (less than about 20 residues), with the ability to specify degenerate positions.
 The user can specify the kind and number of allowable mismatches, and whether to search coding regions only, intergenic regions, or the entire genome.
-Examples of situations in which this facility might be useful include searching for all occurrences of a particular regulatory motif upstream of any gene, or all occurrences of a known cofactor binding motif within proteins.}
+Examples of situations in which this facility might be useful include searching for all occurrences of a particular regulatory motif upstream of any gene, or all occurrences of a known cofactor binding motif within proteins.

-\item \blue{Multiple Sequence Alignment: From a gene page, users can request a multiple sequence alignment between the nucleotide or amino acid sequences of that gene and its orthologs in a user-specified set of organisms.
-Alignments are displayed using MUSCLE \cite{MUSCLE04}.}
+\item Multiple Sequence Alignment: From a gene page, users can request a multiple sequence alignment between the nucleotide or amino acid sequences of that gene and its orthologs in a user-specified set of organisms.
+Alignments are displayed using \blue{MSAViewer~\cite{Yachdav16}.
+Nucleotide sequence alignments can optionally include specified upstream and/or downstream offsets.
+Alignments can also be generated for an arbitrary set of genes or sequence regions from one or more organisms, and can include sequences uploaded by the user.}

 \eitem